A Chain-Driven, Sandwich-Legged Quadruped Robot: Design and Experimental Analysis: Design

 \subsubsection{Safety Limits}

-Mechanical safety limits are incorporated into each leg joint to restrict the range of motion, ensuring operator safety while testing the robot platform.
-The Ab/Ad joint is limited by the Ab/Ad-to-hip coupling's limit, while the hip joint is restricted by the hip-to-knee coupling's limit, as shown in Fig. \ref{fig:SafetyLimits}.

-The Ab/Ad joint limit is fixed to the torso, while the hip joint limit is attached to the Ab/Ad-to-hip coupling.
-Hooks on the hip-to-knee coupling contact the hip joint limit to restrict motion.
-Both limits and hooks are fabricated from laser-cut and bent steel sheets, while the knee joint is constrained by the thigh link, eliminating the need for separate mechanical limits.
+Mechanical safety limits are integrated into each leg joint to restrict motion and ensure operator safety during testing.
+The Ab/Ad joint is limited by the Ab/Ad-to-hip coupling limit, and the hip joint by the hip-to-knee coupling limit, as shown in Fig.~\ref{fig:SafetyLimits}.
+The Ab/Ad limit is fixed to the torso, while the hip limit attaches to the Ab/Ad-to-hip coupling.
+Hooks on the hip-to-knee coupling engage with the hip limit.
+All limits and hooks are made from laser-cut, bent steel sheets.
+The knee joint is constrained by the thigh link.
+Joint ranges are $\pm35^\circ$ (Ab/Ad), $+75^\circ$ to $-60^\circ$ (hip), and $+165^\circ$ to $-55^\circ$ (knee).
+These ranges are extendable through minor design modifications, offering flexibility for future improvements.

-The allowable joint ranges of motion are $\pm 35 ^\circ$ for the Ab-Ad joint, $+ 75 ^\circ$ to $-60 ^\circ$ for the hip joint, and $+165 ^\circ$ to $-55 ^\circ$ for the knee joint.
-These ranges can be extended with minor modifications to the design of the limits and hooks, providing flexibility for future improvements.

-\section{ELECTRONICS AND CONTROL ARCHITECTURE}
+\section{Electronics and Control Architecture}

-The locomotion control of the robot is executed on a Raspberry Pi 4B (RPi) microcomputer paired with an mjbots pi3hat board, which facilitates low-level communication between the RPi and the motor drivers on each leg.
-Communication with the three actuators per leg is achieved using four independent CAN buses.
-Each actuator is equipped with an mjbots moteus r4.10 motor driver featuring onboard Hall-effect encoders for angle and velocity measurement via the CAN bus.
-For orientation and motion sensing, the robot utilizes an Xsens MTi-610 Inertial Measurement Unit (IMU), providing calibrated 3D orientation, angular velocities, and accelerations.

-The robot is powered by a $22.2$ V, $10,000$ mAh Li-Po battery pack housed in a sliding box with a simple nut-bolt interface for convenient battery swapping.
-Power distribution is managed by two off-the-shelf mjbots power distribution boards, with power routed efficiently to the leg actuators using a daisy-chain configuration.
-Additionally, the robot’s torso has ample space to accommodate an extra onboard computer for high-level tasks like image processing.
+Locomotion control is executed on a Raspberry Pi 4B (RPi) paired with an mjbots pi3hat board, handling communication with motor drivers.
+Four independent CAN buses manage communication with three actuators per leg.
+Each actuator uses an mjbots moteus r4.10 motor driver with onboard Hall-effect encoders for angle and velocity measurements via CAN.
+For orientation and motion sensing, the robot employs an Xsens MTi-610 Inertial Measurement Unit (IMU), providing calibrated 3D orientation, angular velocities, and accelerations.
+The robot is powered by a $22.2$V, $10,000$~mAh Li-Po battery housed in a sliding box with a nut-bolt interface for easy swapping.
+Power distribution, managed by two off-the-shelf mjbots boards, uses a daisy-chain configuration.
+The torso also has space for an additional onboard computer for high-level tasks like image processing.
 The control architecture, inspired by \cite{LinearPolicy}, uses a linear policy and lower-level controller.
 The linear policy generates trajectory modifications and body-wrench values, which are converted into joint torque commands.
 The setup evaluates actuator torque control.
 Further details are provided in \cite{Stoch3LinearPolicy}.